gera2ld/jsqrgen/README.rst

 - *function* qrgen.canvas( *options* )

-  This is a function to build a QRCanvas object with a QRCode and a canvas built inside.
+  This is a function to build a QRCode and render it to a canvas.

   *options* is an object with attributes below (all attributes are optional):